hreskiv/mikr/README.md

 | Self-signed TLS | N/A | ✓ | N/A |
 | Session overhead | 1 SSH conn | HTTPS per request | UDP per poll |

-- **SSH** — interactive shell, best compatibility with all RouterOS versions
+- **SSH** — non-interactive exec, best compatibility with all RouterOS versions
 - **REST API** — available on RouterOS 7.1+, supports HTTPS and HTTP
 - **SNMP** — monitoring only (no commands, upgrades, or backups).
 Useful for devices where SSH/REST isn't available